 During non combat scenes failing a check can mean the difference between life and death or even the failure to continue with the adventure.

 Imagine climbing a cliff and failing one of a series of skill checks, the easy result would be for the character to fall, however that would mean certain death and the end of the game for that character.
-Instead failure should mean the character falls a short distance before catching themselves but incurs a loss of vitality in the process (or worse suffers a serious injury and is dying).
+Instead failure should mean the character stumbles and loses his move that turn, a greater fail could a character falls a short distance before catching themselves but incurs a loss of vitality in the process (or worse suffers a serious injury and is dying).

 A locked door that a character fails to open can easily prevent a party from progressing further (unless they possess other means to knock down the door), instead a failed skill check could result in the character setting off a number of traps or alerting their presence to nearby guards.